hivesolutions/appier/doc/requests.md

     return "hello from /directory/test"
 ```

-Or you can handle both request types with the same handler:
+The same handler can also handle both request types:

 ```python
 @appier.route("/file", ("GET", "POST"))